CREATE YOUR OWN, SURVIVAL KNIFE KIT FROM ANY KNIFE AND SHEATH

 One of the first things that everyone reaches for when they are putting together a survival kit is a dependable belt knife.
 And, with any good belt knife comes a good sheath.

 While a knife sheath by itself is great for holding the knife, it can be used for so much more.
-The area below the belt loop of the sheath (on the front & the back) can easily turn your fixed blade into a Survival Knife Kit.
+With the right tools, the area below the belt loop of the sheath (on the front & the back) can easily turn your fixed blade into a Survival Knife Kit.

-As you can see in the photo above, our Bandit Expansion Band and Gear Organizer easily turns any sheath into a highly functional kit.
-The way you choose to configure your kit is totally up to you.
+As you can see in the photo above, our Bandit Expansion Band and Gear Organizer easily turns any knife sheath into a highly functional survival knife kit.
+The way you choose to configure your survival knife kit is totally up to you.
 For me, I like a well-rounded kit that gives me the ability to fish, make repairs, and create cordage.

 But, how in the world does all of that fit into something this small?
 Find out below...